Hawkes autoregressive processes: a new model for multiscale and heterogeneous processes: Proof of results of Section

 \begin{proposition} There exists $K,c>0$ constants depending only on $\model$ such that

 \end{proposition}

-\begin{proof}[Proof of Proposition \ref{prop11.1}] First let us work conditionally to $u_0$, so that the immigration rate is deterministic.
-We use the cluster representation.
-Denote by $\Pi^m$ the immigrant points from node $m$.
+\begin{proof}[Proof of Proposition \ref{prop11.1}] First let us work conditionally to $\F_{t_0-}$ and thus $u_0$ is deterministic.
+We use cluster representation.
+Denote by $\Pi^m$ the immigrant points of $\mathscr{N}^m$.
 We use the same notations as in Section \ref{sec4.3} so that For an immigrant point $(\varnothing,m,s)$ we denote by $\tau(m,s)$ the (temporal) length of the cluster it generates.
-We emphasize that the law of the length of the cluster depends on $s$ since the interacting functions $\mathfrak{g}(s,t)$ depend on both $s$ and $t$ and not just on $t-s$.
+We emphasize that the law of the length of the cluster depends on $s$ since cluster functions $\tilde{\mathfrak{h}}(s,t)$ depend on both $s$ and $t$ and not just on $t-s$.
 We also denote by $\tau^m(s)$ a random variable with law being the length of a cluster born at time $s$ and with a root of type $m$.
+Conditionally to $u_0$ we have,\allowdisplaybreaks